TheVladimirPopa/MolSim/README.md

         -p, --performance
                 Takes a performace measurement of the simulation, implicitly sets the -n flag and deactivates logging entirely.

+        -r, --hit-rate
+               Measures the hit-rate of the pairwise force calculation.

         -v, --verbose
                 If specified the log-level is lowered from INFO to DEBUG.